Legislation concerning children, young people and families

 Children's day care

 Home care and private care allowances are regulated under the child home care and private care allowance act (1996).
-The oversight of privately-run day care facilities is regulated under the act on supervision of private social services.

 Terms of employment, occupational safety and working hours for employees under 18 years of age are regulated under the Young Workers' Act and Decree.
 Read more